 The Lied Center for Performing Arts and the Hixson-Lied College of Fine and Performing Arts join together in bringing the greatest artists in the world to the University of Nebraska.
 Beyond the main stage performances, our organizations work together to connect artists of great distinction with UNL students.

-The Hixson-Lied Endowment of the Collage has funded a wide variety of transformative arts project that have greatly impacted UNL students and the arts community.
+The Hixson-Lied Endowment of the College has funded a wide variety of transformative arts project that have greatly impacted UNL students and the arts community.